RoiKlevansky/pwnable-docker/README.md

 # Pwnabox - pwning with whales!

 Some tools integrated image for easy CTF or education.
 It also could be used for sandboxing.

+DISCLAIMER: This version of pwnabox is based on Ubuntu 18.04.

 ## Included tools